PX4/PX4-Devguide/advanced-faq.md

 ### The upload never succeeds

-On Ubuntu, deinstall the modem manager:
+On Ubuntu, uninstall the modem manager:

 ```sh
 sudo apt-get remove modemmanager